mattneub/appscript/ASDictionary/trunk/ReadMe.txt

 -----------------------------------
 HISTORY

+2006-10-23 -- 0.7.0; added rb-appscript support; now reports when an application's terminology isn't found instead of writing an empty file; changed 'appscript' suffix to 'py'/'rb' suffixes to distinguish different versions

 2006-09-19 -- 0.6.2; renamed to ASDictionary

 2006-08-26 -- 0.6.1; now uses appscript 0.16.2 - this fixes some additional HTML rendering problems; combining duplicate class definitions into one is now optional